National Eligibility cum Entrance Test (Undergraduate)

-The National Eligibility Entrance Test (Undergraduate) or NEET (UG) (pronunciation: "neat"), formerly known as the All India Pre-Medical Test (AIPMT), is an Indian nationwide entrance examination conducted by the National Testing Agency (NTA) for admission in undergraduate medical programs.
-Being a mandatory exam for admission in medical programs, it is the biggest exam in India in terms of number of applicants.
+The National Eligibility cum Entrance Test (Undergraduate) or NEET (UG) (pronunciation: "neat"), formerly known as the All India Pre-Medical Test (AIPMT), is an Indian nationwide entrance examination conducted by the National Testing Agency (NTA) for admission in undergraduate medical programs.
+As a mandatory exam for admission in medical programs, it is the largest exam in India in terms of number of applicants.

 Until 2012, the AIPMT was conducted by the Central Board of Secondary Education (CBSE).
 In 2013, NEET-UG was introduced, conducted by CBSE, replacing AIPMT.
 However, due to legal challenges, NEET was temporarily replaced by AIPMT in both 2014 and 2015.
 In 2016, NEET was reintroduced and conducted by CBSE.
 From 2019 onwards, the NTA has been responsible for conducting the NEET exam.

 After the enactment of NMC Act 2019 in September 2019, NEET-UG became the sole entrance test for admissions to medical colleges in India including the All India Institutes of Medical Sciences (AIIMS) and Jawaharlal Institute of Postgraduate Medical Education & Research (JIPMER) which until then conducted separate exams.